mohit-rzy/cursor-nextjs-fullstack-starter/context/software-requirements-specification.md

 - **Single-Page Application**: Build a responsive SPA using Next.js 15 for seamless user experience
 - **Server-Side Rendering**: Utilize Next.js server components for improved performance and SEO
 - **API Layer**: Implement tRPC for type-safe API communication between client and server
-- **Authentication**: Integrate Clerk for secure user authentication and authorization
+- **Authentication**: Integrate Better Auth for secure user authentication and authorization
 - **Database**: Use PostgreSQL with Drizzle ORM for data persistence
 - **Caching**: Implement Redis for performance optimization and session management
 - **UI Components**: Utilize shadcn/ui with Tailwind CSS for consistent design implementation